kurgm/kage-engine/docs/classes/Kage.md

 > **makeGlyphSeparated**(`data`): [`Polygons`](Polygons.md)[]

-Renders each KAGE data fragment in the given array on separate instances of [Polygons](Polygons.md), with stroke parameters adjusted as if all the fragments joined together compose a single glyph.
+Renders each KAGE data fragment in the given array on separate instances of [Polygons](Polygons.md), with stroke parameters adjusted as if all fragments together compose a single glyph.

 #### Parameters

 • **data**: readonly `string`[]

-An array of KAGE data fragments (in which lines are delimited by `"$"`)
-    to be rendered.
+An array of KAGE data fragments (in which lines are delimited by `"$"`) to be rendered.

 #### Returns

 [`Polygons`](Polygons.md)[]

-An array of [Polygons](Polygons.md) instances holding the rendered data
-    of each KAGE data fragment.
+An array of [Polygons](Polygons.md) instances holding the rendered data of each KAGE data fragment.

 #### Example